-If 2018 was the year of wellness, 2019 will be the year when we see those wellness products go full luxe.
-For instance, this stunning incense burner by Fredericks & Mae made of maple wood and brass.
+If 2018 was the year of wellness, 2019 will be the year when we see those wellness products go full luxe, like this stunning incense burner by Fredericks & Mae made of maple wood and brass.

-The new modern curved velvet chair has been around for at least a year now, but it's now going full mainstream with major retailers from Anthropologie to West Elm adopting it.
+The curved velvet chair trend has been around for a while now, but it's now going full-on mainstream with major retailers, like Anthropologie and West Elm, adopting it.

-Arches are seeing a major resurgence in contemporary architecture, but this trend is even felt in home décor and furniture.
-This archway mirror by Bower is the perfect example.
+Arches are seeing a major resurgence in everything from architecture to home décor and furniture.
+This archway mirror by Bower is a perfect example.

-Terrazzo will continue to be a trend into the coming season, especially for smaller accessories.
+Terrazzo will continue to be a trend in the coming season, especially for smaller accessories.
 Think of it as the new black marble.

 Sculptural Floor Lamps

 Long gone are the days of boring floor lamps.
-This fall, it's all about lighting that doubles as sculptures—like this stunning totem floor lamp by Allied Maker.
+This fall, it's all about lighting that doubles as sculpture, like this stunning totem floor lamp by Allied Maker.